 Hospice is a medical specialty that provides symptom management, emotional support, and spiritual support to patients receiving end of life care and their families.
 Palliative Care is NOT Hospice Care.

 We know the two terms can be confusing.
 Pediatric palliative care can begin at any time – from diagnosis, through treatment and beyond.
 Our care can be delivered alongside curative treatments.
 Although prognosis can sometimes be uncertain, our teams are available to help guide and support your family through the journey, no matter the outcome.
-Every child is unique, and we may every effort to ensure that his or her care reflects the individualized care your family deserves.
+Every child is unique, and we make every effort to ensure that his or her care reflects the individualized care your family deserves.

 Learn more about our Hospice Care Program.